jboss-integration/fuse-bxms-integ/quickstarts/switchyard-demo-library/Readme.md

 JBoss AS 7
 ----------
+If installers have been previously installed on EAP skips the steps 1-4

+1. Download Jboss EAP 6.4 or upper

+2. Install them over your EAP instance:

+           java -jar fuse-eap-installer.jar ${eap.home}

+3. Install the kie eap installer:

+        java -jar kie-eap-installer.jar ${eap.home}

+4. Install the fuse-integration installer:

+        java -jar fuse-integration-eap-installer-${version.fuse.bxms-integration}.jar ${eap.home}

-1. Start JBoss AS 7 in standalone mode:
+5. Start JBoss AS 7 in standalone mode:
 ```
         ${AS}/bin/standalone.sh
 ```

-2. Build and deploy the Quickstart :
+6. Build and deploy the Quickstart :
 ```
         mvn install -Pdeploy
 ```

-3. Submit multiple webservice requests to invoke the SOAP gateways by using the bundled client.
+7. Submit multiple webservice requests to invoke the SOAP gateways by using the bundled client.
 ```
         mvn exec:java
 ```
   Check the expected output (below)

-4. Undeploy the quickstart:
+8. Undeploy the quickstart:
 ```
         mvn clean -Pdeploy
 ```